How Many Types of Moths Are There?

 The male Atlas moth uses its large wings to attract a mate; its wing span can reach up to 12 inches wide!

-These moths have very few enemies because they have evolved into one of nature’s top pollinators.
+These moths have few enemies because they have evolved into one of nature’s top pollinators.
 How many types of moths are there?

 Over five hundred varieties of moths reside in North America alone; some are so small you would never notice them, while others are much larger and more intimidating than butterflies.